Monitoring and evaluation through analysis and reporting of quality indicators is an integral part of any health policy.

 Implementation plan, indicators and targets for WHO South East Asia’s Regional strategy on prevention and containment of antimicrobial resistance (2010-2015) :

 The WHO SEARO regional strategy 2010-15 recognized the need for a wide range of activities to contain antimicrobial resistance and the need for commitment from a wide variety of players.
 The strategy states that endorsement by all countries of the region is needed for sustained action.
-The strategy provides an implementation framework with suggestions of activities that could be included together with a list of suggested indicators and targets.
+It provides an implementation framework with suggestions of activities that could be included together with a list of suggested indicators and targets.
 Many of these regional indicators could be transferable to the national level.
 The strategy and the different indicators were followed up in regional meetings and workshops where country reports on current status and progress were presented.

 - Burden of antibiotic resistance